Implementing an IT Security Program

 There is no right or wrong answer, in the event of an audit the auditor may require you to map your policy set to the specific regulatory requirements.
 As an example an organization may decide to align its Cyber Security Practices and operations to a NIST or HITRUST framework but for ease of auditing their policy set may be directly mapped to HIPAA.

-Now you will follow the controls outlined in the framework you have selected and build out the skeleton policy set.
+Now you will follow the controls outlined in the framework you have selected and build out the skeleton policy set or use the one I provide in the community subscription package.
 This will ensure that you are meeting the control requirements defined by the framework you are aligning too.
 In most cases you will have several policies that are separate from this core set to meet your needs.
 This would include things like a Remote Access Policy, a Sanctions Policy or an Acceptable Use Policy in which you may want new hires or those that it effects ie. remote workers sign the policy acknowledging their understanding.

 With the skeleton policy template in place now you can work through the categories and fill in the blanks outlining your “Though shall not” statements defining the security requirements for that control category.